Why choose a Catholic school?

 - Student Teacher Ratio of 15:1

-- iPads and laptops for classroom use and a school-wide wireless network that allows students to use
+- iPads and laptops for classroom use and a school-wide wireless network that allows students to use their personal devices

 - A Media Arts Center equipped with new iMacs for classes such as Computer Graphic Art, Journalism, and Broadcasting